surajbhoji1208/react/ReadMe.txt

 NPM I REACT-ROUTER-DOM
-create routing configuration  inside app.js use createBrowserRouter(configuration),RouterProvider(component) this is give one imp hooks {userouteError}
+create routing configuration  inside app.js use createBrowserRouter(configuration),RouterProvider(component) this is give one imp hooks {userRouteError}
 we show specific detail error on page using thi hook

+Children Rout:-
+            outlet component is used to load the Children never use a <a> tag for routing  because its refreshing the page react give {link} component to this